LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

   }
 }
 ```
-Expected response form Elasticsearch:
+Expected response from Elasticsearch:

-This request moves data from the produce_index to the produce_v2 index. produce_v2 index can now be used to run the requests that the client has specified.
+This request reindexes data from the produce_index to the produce_v2 index.
+The produce_v2 index can now be used to run the requests that the client has specified.

 ![image](https://user-images.githubusercontent.com/60980933/121726550-ee391680-caa7-11eb-89a9-be1d4416e0e3.png)